Richard Wagner: Return and resurgence (1862–1871)

 After grave difficulties in rehearsal, Tristan und Isolde premiered at the National Theatre Munich on 10 June 1865, the first Wagner opera premiere in almost 15 years.
 (The premiere had been scheduled for 15 May, but was delayed by bailiffs acting for Wagner's creditors, and also because the Isolde, Malvina Schnorr von Carolsfeld, was hoarse and needed time to recover.)
 The conductor of this premiere was Hans von Bülow, whose wife, Cosima, had given birth in April that year to a daughter, named Isolde, a child not of Bülow but of Wagner.

 Cosima was 24 years younger than Wagner and was herself illegitimate, the daughter of the Countess Marie d'Agoult, who had left her husband for Franz Liszt.
-Liszt initially disapproved of his daughter's involvement with Wagner, though nevertheless, the two men were friends.
+Liszt initially disapproved of his daughter's involvement with Wagner, though nevertheless the two men were friends.

 The indiscreet affair scandalised Munich, and Wagner also fell into disfavour with many leading members of the court, who were suspicious of his influence on the King.

 In December 1865, Ludwig was finally forced to ask the composer to leave Munich.
 He apparently also toyed with the idea of abdicating to follow his hero into exile, but Wagner quickly dissuaded him.

 Ludwig installed Wagner at the Villa Tribschen, beside Switzerland's Lake Lucerne.
 Die Meistersinger was completed at Tribschen in 1867, and premiered in Munich on 21 June the following year.

 At Ludwig's insistence, "special previews" of the first two works of the Ring, Das Rheingold and Die Walküre, were performed at Munich in 1869 and 1870, but Wagner retained his dream, first expressed in "A Communication to My Friends", to present the first complete cycle at a special festival with a new, dedicated, opera house.

-Minna had died of a heart attack on 25 January 1866 in Dresden.
+Minna died of a heart attack on 25 January 1866 in Dresden.
 Wagner did not attend the funeral.
 Following Minna's death Cosima wrote to Hans von Bülow several times asking him to grant her a divorce, but Bülow refused to concede this.
-He consented only after she had two more children with Wagner; another daughter, named Eva, after the heroine of Meistersinger, and a son Siegfried, named for the hero of the Ring.
+He consented only after she had two more children with Wagner: another daughter, named Eva, after the heroine of Meistersinger, and a son Siegfried, named after the hero of the Ring.
 The divorce was finally sanctioned, after delays in the legal process, by a Berlin court on 18 July 1870.

 Richard and Cosima's wedding took place on 25 August 1870.
-On Christmas Day of that year, Wagner arranged a surprise performance (its premiere) of the Siegfried Idyll for Cosima's birthday.
+On Christmas Day 1870, Wagner arranged a surprise performance (its premiere) of the Siegfried Idyll for Cosima's birthday.
 The marriage to Cosima lasted to the end of Wagner's life.

 Wagner, settled into his new-found domesticity, turned his energies towards completing the Ring cycle.
-He had not abandoned polemics: he republished his 1850 pamphlet "Judaism in Music", originally issued under a pseudonym, under his own name in 1869.
-He extended the introduction, and wrote a lengthy additional final section.
+He had not abandoned polemics: he republished his 1850 pamphlet "Judaism in Music", originally issued under a pseudonym, under his own name in 1869, extending the introduction and adding a lengthy final section.
 The publication led to several public protests at early performances of Die Meistersinger in Vienna and Mannheim.